azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     eventhub
     ```

-17. Select Save, and Yes when prompted with the confirmation.
+17. Select Save, and Yes when prompted with the confirmation

     ![Select save option.](media/image60.png 'Save option')